PrimeCryptoCoin/primeai-stratum-proxy/README.md

 <a name="setup"/>

 ## Setup:
-For python 11+, need to update the Libs yarl, aiosignal, frozenlist
 1. Requires python 3.8+
 2. pyenv local 3.8+
 3. Run `python3 -m pip install -r requirements.txt`
   - In Linux sudo apt-get install build-essential python-dev. pip install pysha3. python3 -m pip install --upgrade pip
   - Note that the pysha3 module will need to be compiled so you need some kind of C compiler installed.
 Alternatively, a precompiled `.whl` is avaliable in `windows/python_modules`.

+For python 11+, need to update the Libs yarl, aiosignal, frozenlist pip install aiohttp==3.8.2 yarl==1.8.1 frozenlist==1.3.1 typing-extensions

 <a name="windows"/>